kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 covered with unit & integration tests.

 We propose a single e2e test for the following scenario:
-- the Job controller does not reconcile a job with any other value of the "managed-by" label.
+- the Job controller does not reconcile a job with any other value of the "managedBy" field.
 In particular, it does not reset the status for an unsuspended Job.

 ### Graduation Criteria

+#### Alpha

+- skip synchronization of jobs when the "managedBy" field does not exist, or equals `kubernetes.io/job-controller`
+- unit and integration
+- implement the additional Job status validation (see [here](#job-status-validation)); also update the comments to the API fields affected by the new validation rules
+- make CronJob more resilient by checking the Job condition is `Complete` when using `CompletionTime` (see [here](#custom-controllers-not-compatible-with-api-assumptions-by-cronjob))
+- The feature flag disabled by default

 #### Beta

-- skip synchronization of jobs when the "managed-by" label does not exist, or equals `job-controller.k8s.io`
-- unit, integration and e2e tests
+- e2e tests
 - implement the `job_by_external_controller_total` metric
-- implement the additional Job status validation (see [here](#job-status-validation))
-- make CronJob more resilient by checking the Job condition is `Complete` when using `CompletionTime` (see [here](#custom-controllers-not-compatible-with-api-assumptions-by-cronjob))
+- verify the validation passes during e2e tests for open-source projects (like Kueue and JobSet)
 - The feature flag enabled by default

 #### GA

 - Address reviews and bug reports from Beta users
 - Re-evaluate the ideas of improving debuggability (like [extended `kubectl`](#debuggability), [dedicated condition](#condition-to-indicated-job-is-skipped), or [events](#event-indicating-the-job-is-skipped))
-- Re-evaluate the support for mutability of the label
+- Re-evaluate the support for mutability of the field
 - Asses the fragmentation of the ecosystem.
 Look for other implementations of a job controller and asses their conformance with k8s.
 - Lock the feature gate